Here’s an update to my post about Mark’s self-coaching book theme statement.

 James touched on some important points about a book’s wider purpose and also the author’s passion in communicating the message.

-In Mark’s case, we feel that book theme #2 has five merits going for it:
+In Mark’s case, I feel that book theme #2 has five merits going for it:

 Coaching has worked its way into the business world but, due mainly to high cost and limited time, not many get to experience what an external coach can do for their career (and life, since the two are often linked by necessity and habit.)
 There’s much less known about self-coaching and how to use it effectively.